addoadil/nc-news-adil-edition/README.md

 8. To view the database, you can type psql followed by the database name within the terminal and then run psql commands to see the data there.

-10. To run the tests simply type 'npm t' and this will run all tests for the project.
+9. To run the tests simply type 'npm t' and this will run all tests for the project.

+Minimum version node: v20.2.0
+Minimum version Postgres: 14.8

 Author: Adil Jawaid